Francisco Suárez: Life and career

-Francisco Suárez, who had Jewish (converso) ancestry, was born in Granada, Andalusia (southern Spain), on 5 January 1548.
+Francisco Suárez was born in Granada, Andalusia (southern Spain), on 5 January 1548.
+He was the youngest son of a noble family formed by the lawyer Gaspar Suárez de Toledo and his wife Antonia Vázquez de Utiel.

 After 3 years of preliminary studies from age 10 onwards, in 1561 Suárez matriculated at the University of Salamanca, and studied law.
 In 1564, at age sixteen, Suárez entered the Society of Jesus in Salamanca and went through the two years of intense spiritual training under the guidance of Fr.
 Alonso Rodriguez.
 In August 1566, Suárez took his first vows as a Jesuit; he then began in October 1566 to study Theology at Salamanca.
 It seems he was not a promising student at first; in fact, he nearly gave up his matters of study after failing the entrance exam twice.
 After passing the exam at third attempt, though, things changed.

 In 1570, with the completion of his course, Suárez began to teach Philosophy, first at Salamanca as a Scholastic tutor, and then as a professor in the Jesuit college at Segovia.
 He was ordained in March 1572 in Segovia.
 He continued to teach Philosophy in Segovia until, in September 1574, he moved to the Jesuit College in Valladolid to teach Theology, a subject he would then teach for the rest of his life.
 He taught in a succession of different places: Ávila (1575), Segovia (1575), Valladolid (1576) Rome (1580–85), Alcalá (1585–92) and Salamanca (1592–97).
 In 1597, he moved to Coimbra, some years after the accession of the Spanish (elder line) House of Habsburg to the Portuguese Throne, to take up the principal chair of Theology at the University of Coimbra.
 He remained there, aside from a brief time teaching at Rome, until his death in 1617.